eclipse-sumo/sumo/docs/web/docs/TraCI/Lane_Value_Retrieval.md

 ### command *links* 0x33 compound response value

 If you request the list of links, an compound object is returned, structured as following.
-Attention, each part is fowarded by a byte which represents its data type, except "length".
+Attention, each part is forwarded by a byte which represents its data type, except "length".

 | integer | type + integer  |  link  | ... |  link  |